jaeho3690/LIDC-IDRI-Preprocessing/README.md

 ## 2. Set up pylidc library
 You would need to set up the pylidc library for preprocessing.
-There is an instruction in the [documentation](https://pylidc.github.io/install.html) make sure to create the configuration file as stated in the instruction
+There is an instruction in the [documentation](https://pylidc.github.io/install.html) make sure to create the configuration file as stated in the instruction.
+Right now I am using library version 0.2.1

 ## 3. Explanation for each python file
 ```bash
 python config_file_create.py
 ```
 This python script contains the configuration setting for the directories.
 Change the directories settings to where you want to save your output files.
+Without modification, it will automatically save the preprocessed file in the data folder
-This will create a configuration file 'lung.conf'
+Running this script will create a configuration file 'lung.conf'

 This utils.py script contains function to segment the lung.
 Segmenting the lung and nodule are two different thing.
 Segmenting the lung only leaves only the lung region, while segmenting the nodule is finding prosepctive lung nodule regions in the lung.
 Don't get confused.